 along the river and with luck you may spot a moose (yes, we have

-been known to float down river on the ice chunks.
-A Walking Tour Map of
+known to float down river on the ice chunks.
+A Walking Tour Map of our town

-such as Blueberry, Pear, Apple, and during the fall Cranberry.
-A must
+as Blueberry, Pear, Apple, and during the fall Cranberry.
+A must see is their

-* Only 4 miles from us is Sonny's Par 3 Golf Course and Driving
+*Only 4 miles from us is Sonny's Par 3 Golf Course and Driving Range.

-Range.
-You'll find reasonable rates and a challenging course at Senior
+You'll find reasonable rates and a challenging course at Senior Golf Pro Sonny

 *Also 4 miles from us is the Winterport Dragway with different events

 *10 miles south is Fort Point State Park which hosts the nearest

 Lighthouse to our area.